Effective management of financial risks

 • Regulatory framework: Basel III/IV, MaRisk, CRR/CRD

-• Particularities: High leverage, complex financial products, systemic importance
+• Particularities: High utilize, complex financial products, systemic importance

 • Methods: Advanced internal models, comprehensive stress tests, ICAAP/ILAAP